openqasm/openqasm/source/language/classical.rst

 within the qubit coherence time.
 The external, or ``extern``, functions execute complex blocks of classical code that may be neither fast nor guaranteed to return.
-In order to connect with classical compilation infrastucture, ``extern`` functions are defined outside of quantum circuits.
+In order to connect with classical compilation infrastucture, ``extern`` functions are defined outside of OpenQASM.
 The compiler toolchain is expected to link ``extern`` functions when building an executable.
-This strategy allows the programmer to use existing libraries with porting them into OpenQASM. ``extern`` functions run on a global processor concurrently with operations on local processors, if possible. ``extern`` functions can write to the global controller’s memory, which may not be directly accessible by the local controllers.
+This strategy allows the programmer to use existing libraries without porting them into OpenQASM. ``extern`` functions run on a global processor concurrently with operations on local processors, if possible. ``extern`` functions can write to the global controller’s memory, which may not be directly accessible by the local controllers.